 Dave grew up in Iowa and attended Gustavus Adolphus College, where he majored in Chemistry and minored in Computer Science.
 He received his Ph.D. in 2007 from UCSF for his work on membrane protein structure determination with Robert Stroud.
 From 2007 to 2011 Dave was a Life Sciences Research Foundation fellow with Pamela Silver in the Department of Systems Biology at Harvard Medical School.
-He is currently Assistant Professor of Biochemistry and Molecular Biology at UC, Berkeley and is interested in the regulation, evolution, and engineering of microbial metabolism.
+He is currently Associate Professor of Biochemistry, Biophysics, and Structural Biology at UC, Berkeley and is interested in the regulation, evolution, and engineering of microbial metabolism.

 Emeric is a graduate student in the Molecular and Cell Biology program.
 He is interested in the application of protein engineering to create more robust and selective genome editing proteins.

 Jack is a graduate student in the Molecular and Cell Biology program.
 He is interested in both high-throughput strategies and mechanistic biochemical approaches for investigating bacterial carbon dioxide fixation.

 Avi is an NSF fellow and graduate student in Molecular and Cell Biology.
 He is interested in systems biology and microbial ecology and works on understanding the evolution, physiology and engineering of carbon dioxide concentrating mechanisms.